razisyed97/mettleAI-Back-end-Interview/readme.md

 1. Upload your code to Github, Gitlab, or Bitbucket, ensuring that your solution is easily visible for reviewers, and include the following:
    - ALL the functionality of your API should be documented so we know what it does, and how to interact with it
+   - If you made any assumptions, what are they
    - Outline what else needs to be done if given more time
    - Instructions on how to run it
 2. Send via email to razi@mettleai.com